jaehoonkyle/academic_website/content/cv/education.md

 +++

 ## **Education**
-**Stanford Graduate School of Business**, Stanford, CA | 2019- Current
+**Stanford Graduate School of Business**, Stanford, CA | 2019-2025
-Ph.D.
-Candidate in Accounting
+Ph.D. in Accounting

 **New York University, Stern School of Business**, New York, NY | 2013-2019
 _BS/MS in Accounting Dual Degree Program_